klisfer/jira_users_active_task_bot/README.md

-# Jira Active Tasks Bot
+# Jira Users Active Tasks Bot

 A bot to fetch all the active tasks for a particular user from a particular account.